jacksegal/google-compute-snapshot/README.md

 Backup specific zone: If you wanted to only backup disks in a specific zone you could run:

     ./gcloud-compute-snapshot.sh -f "zone: us-central1-c"

+### Guest Flush (VSS for Windows)
+Google supports Guest Flush (Volume Shadow Copy quiesce) for Windows Instances's.
+See [Googles Documentation](https://cloud.google.com/compute/docs/instances/windows/creating-windows-persistent-disk-snapshot#create-snapshot) for limitations.
+It's recommended that it's only used for secondary data disks, and not for boot volumes.

+It will only work with a Windows Instance, and will not work with Linux instances.
+If you attempt it on an instance that doesn't support guest flush, the snapshot WILL fail.

+    Usage: ./gcloud-snapshot.sh [-g]

+    Options:

+       -g  Guest Flush (VSS only for Windows VMs) [OPTIONAL]

 ### Copy Disk Labels to Snapshots
 Disks can have labels, but snapshots don't automatically get the same labels.
 To copy labels from source disk to the snapshots use the -c flag.
 This can be useful if you wish to filter snapshots based on the original disks labels: